Coronavirus Frequently Asked Questions

 Is there a plan to keep students safe when they return to campus?

-Will students be tested for COVID-19 when they arrive on campus for FALL 2021 and during the semester?
+Will students be tested for COVID-19 when they arrive on campus and during the semester?

 Will my insurance be billed for student testing?